iszczesniak/cpp/move/index.md

   in memory where they are, and they will be destroyed in a normal way.

-* The source must be *consistent*, but its state can be *undefined*.
+* After moving, the source must be *consistent*, but its state can be *undefined*.
 It must be consistent, because it will be destroyed as usual.

 For a given class type, the move constructor and the move assignment operator can be: